EnderTurret/TailsLegacy/docs/creating_parts.md

 }
 ```

-Specifying only a category is legal but discouraged:
+Specifying only a category is discouraged:

 ```json
 {